ciur/papermerge/CONTRIBUTING.md

 Contribute to the project just by fixing documentation's typos.
 Like tis one.
 English is not [project maintainer's](https://github.com/ciur/) native lnguage so he makes lots of typoz.

-Fixing documentation typos is easiest and fastest way to contribute to the project.
+Fixing documentation typos is easiest and fastest way to value to the project.

 ## Open an Issue.